 - gain priority status for on-campus housing;

-- Participate in exclusive Baker Scholar events: receptions with Jay and Patty and networking with Baker Scholar alumni
+- participate in exclusive Baker Scholar events, such as receptions with Jay and Patty Baker and networking with Baker Scholar alumni; and

 Baker Scholars must:

 - maintain a minimum 3.0 grade point average;

-- Demonstrate financial need each year via a Federal Application for Student Aid (FAFSA) filing, due January 15 for continuing and February 1 for new students.
+- demonstrate financial need each year via the Federal Application for Student Aid (FAFSA), due January 15 for continuing students and February 1 for new students;

 - commit to a non-smoking lifestyle;

-- Attend and participate in required meetings and activities outlined in the Baker Scholars Program At-A-Glance calendars for each semester
+- attend and participate in required meetings and activities outlined in the Baker Scholars Program At-A-Glance calendars for each semester; and

 - maintain productive committee activity (all Baker Scholars must participate in at least one committee for planning events, initiatives, and outings).